Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/add-another-language.md

 ```

 ###6) Test your build
-In production, all (or a subset) of available languages are build.
+In production, all (or a subset of all) available languages are build.
 However, when testing,
-you can only use one language (to avoid too complex dev builds).
+you can only use one language to avoid too complex dev builds.
 You can set the language
-that you would like your map to be inside the [angular.json](angular.json) file at the section
+that you would like to develop in inside the [angular.json](angular.json) file at the section
 `projects/ndb-core/architect/build`.
 Find the option `localize` and replace the existing language
 with the language that you just created.
-It should look like this:
+It should look like this for French:
 ```json
 ...
 "polyfills": "src/polyfills.ts",